| Six Sigma/Continuous

 will need to be trained in teams work.
 This holds for

 people at all levels in the organization.
+Analysis To analyze process performance teams

-o Defining the scope of the improvement,
+members need to be trained in:o Defining the scope of the improvement,

 o Measuring the process in question,